Qwiic MUX Hookup Guide

 Checking Your I2C Connection

-A simple method to check if your Raspberry Pi can communicate with the Pi Servo pHAT over I2C is to ping the I2C bus.
+A simple method to check if your Raspberry Pi can communicate over I2C with the Qwiic Mux, is to ping the I2C bus.
 On the latest releases of Raspbian Stretch, the

 i2ctools package should come pre-installed.
 If it isn't run the following command in the terminal: